sthefanoss/modbus_embedded/README.md

 If Star relay is already on and you turn on Delta relay, it will disable the first for security as well.

+You must turn off Delta bofore turn on Star again.